Venetian Blinds (video game): Development

 Though the Activision team members were aware they had not actually stolen anything from Atari, morale still plummeted as a result of the lawsuit.
-Seeking to improve morale and lighten the mood, Crane and Whitehead developed Venetian Blinds as an in-joke relating to the lawsuit.
+Crane and Whitehead developed Venetian Blinds as an in-joke.
 Crane said that the sunset in the window was a new and unique innovation.

-Venetian Blinds was brought by Activision to the 1982 Consumer Electronics Show at McCormick Place in Chicago, Illinois, but it was not on public display.
+Activision brought Venetian Blinds to the 1982 Consumer Electronics Show at McCormick Place in Chicago, but it was not on public display.
 Crane privately displayed the demo to people familiar with the lawsuit, and asked them, "Is this what Atari means by the Venetian Blind Technique?"
-It is often claimed that these people were Atari's lawyers, who had approached Crane about the Venetian blinds technique; however, this is a rumor stemming from a misreporting of events by the Atari history fansite AtariProtos, which had first revealed the existence of Venetian Blinds on the internet on October 18, 2002, per information from an Activision employee to AtariProtos site owner Matt Reichert.
+It is often claimed that these people were Atari's lawyers, but this is a rumor stemming from a misreporting of events by the Atari history fansite AtariProtos, which had first revealed the existence of Venetian Blinds on the internet on October 18, 2002, per information from an Activision employee.

 Atari and Activision eventually dropped the lawsuit in 1982 under unclear circumstances, most likely an out-of-court settlement, with Activision agreeing to pay royalties to Atari but otherwise legitimizing the third-party development model.

 Release

 Atari had a presence at the 1982 Consumer Electronics Show, also where Venetian Blinds was privately displayed by Activision.

 Venetian Blinds was not intended for public release and, aside from private displays of the game at the 1982 Consumer Electronics Show, was otherwise unknown to the public.
-The sunset technique used in Venetian Blinds was eventually reused in Barnstorming.
+The sunset technique used in Venetian Blinds was eventually reused in Activision's Barnstorming.

 Venetian Blinds was first officially released to the public in late 2003, when it was included as part of the Windows, macOS, and Game Boy Advance ports of Activision Anthology.
 These ports include Crane's information on the game's background.

 On January 2, 2005, Thomas Jentzsch and Matt Reichert released the binary for Venetian Blinds online as a free download through Atari fansite AtariAge.
 The release included an early prototype of Freeway, titled Bloody Human Freeway, featuring a human character instead of the final game's chicken, and two prototypes for unnamed, unreleased games.

 On December 22, 2010, Venetian Blinds was released through the Game Room service for Windows, the Xbox 360, and Windows Phone 7, as part of Game Pack 013.
+It was added to Xbox Game Pass’s Retro Classics collection at launch in May 2025.

 Reception

-Bad Game Hall of Fame, in an article about Venetian Blinds, stated "[i]t's honestly something of a stretch to even call it a 'game'", but noted its historical importance.
-The article also criticized its inclusion on Game Room, and highlighted Activision allowing it to be sold for money as a sign the company "became the very soulless husk they sought to spite so long ago".
+Bad Game Hall of Fame, in an article about Venetian Blinds, considered it "a stretch to even call it a 'game'", but noted its historical importance.
+The article also criticized its inclusion on Game Room, and highlighted Activision allowing it to be sold as a sign that the company "became the very soulless husk they sought to spite so long ago".

-Likewise, GameRevolution deemed Venetian Blinds "one of gaming's greatest moments of pettiness" and categorized it as a "diss game", commending its historical importance and rarity but calling its inclusion on Game Room "ridiculous".
+Tyler Treese of GameRevolution deemed Venetian Blinds "one of gaming's greatest moments of pettiness" and categorized it as a "diss game", commending its historical importance and rarity but calling its inclusion on Game Room "ridiculous".